ava11235/ava11235.github.io/_posts/2025-06-11-q-developer-cli.md

 ## 🧐 Fuzzy search

-Amazon Q Developer CLI has added a fuzzy search capability for slash commands that you can access with Ctrl + S. This intuitive feature allows you to quickly find and execute commands without needing to remember their exact syntax.
+Amazon Q Developer CLI has added a fuzzy search capability for slash commands that you can access with ``` ctrl + s```.
+This intuitive feature allows you to quickly find and execute commands without needing to remember their exact syntax.
 When you press Ctrl + S during a Q chat session, a search interface appears where you can type partial command names and see matching slash commands instantly.